 The self-propagation rate of the upper diabatic Rossby wave is harder to estimate.
-Equation (8) can be used to estimate the magnitude of the propagation rate associated with heating in a sheared environment on the moist stability interface.
+Equation (5) can be used to estimate the magnitude of the propagation rate associated with heating in a sheared environment on the moist stability interface.
 The basic state moist stability term in Eq.
-(8) is calculated using 2-4 km to define the lower layer and 6-10 km for the upper layer specific humidity and static stability.
-The quantities $\overline{r}$ and $\overline{N}^2$ are given by the average of upper and lower layer values.
-The moist stability interface depth is $\Delta z = 2 \,\mathrm{km}$ and $\Delta \theta = 27 \,\mathrm{K}$ .
-The zonal wavelength is 900 km, as for the lower wave.
-The upper wave amplitude in Ertel PV, $A_2$ , is estimated from the standard deviation of PV in the strip domain at 7 km.
+(5) is calculated using 2-4 km to define the lower layer and 6-10 km for the upper layer

+- 410 specific humidity and static stability.
+The quantities \overline{r} and \overline{N}^2 are given by the average of upper and lower layer values.
+The moist stability interface depth is $\Delta z = 2 \text{ km}$ and $\Delta \theta = 27 \text{ K}$.
+The zonal wavelength is 900 km (as for the lower wave).
+The upper wave amplitude in Ertel PV, A_2 , is estimated from the standard deviation of PV in the strip domain at 7 km.
 The wave amplitude in heating rate is estimated from the standard deviation of the diabatic temperature tendency (both convection and large-scale rain parametrization in the MetUM) also at 7 km.
-Bringing all these terms together the self-propagation rate is $1.3-1.7 \text{ m s}^{-1}$ westwards.
-Averaged over the same strip at 7 km, the meridional PV gradient is negative (being in the region between the strong easterlies of the cold surge and the cyclonic vorticity strip on its southern edge) with estimated $Q_y \approx -0.57 \times 10^{-13}$ in SI units and $v_2 \approx 6.7 \,\mathrm{m\,s^{-1}}$ , yielding an eastwards contribution to propagation of 0.7 m s-1.
-The vertical PV gradient term involving $Q_z$ is not very coherent and has not been estimated.
-In contrast, G and $\Theta_y$ are positive over the whole domain of interest, meaning that propagation rate associated with both of these terms is negative definite (westwards) while the $Q_u$ term is weak and eastwards.
-Taking all terms together yields a total phase speed of 7.4-8.6 m s-1 westwards, slightly faster than the observed movement.
-Note that the cyclonic vorticity strip and upper wave exist a day or so before the lower wave and Borneo vortex, so it is possible that the upper wave arises first through barotropic instability of this vorticity strip.
+Bringing all these terms together the self-propagation rate is 1.3-1.7 m s-1, - 415 also westwards, yielding a total phase speed of $8.1-9.3 \text{ ms}^{-1}$ westwards, slightly faster than the observed movement.
+Note that the terms in Eq.
+(4) involving the meridional and vertical basic state PV gradients have not been quantified.
+This detail is because the wave develops on a shear zone between the strong subtropical easterly flow and weak tropical flow.
+This zone forms a zonally oriented positive vorticity strip with opposite signs of PV gradient on either side and therefore calculation of this term is difficult since the wave has a meridional amplitude comparable with strip width.
+In contrast, G and Θ_y are positive over the - 420 whole domain of interest meaning that propagation rate associated with both of these terms is negative definite (westwards).
+Note that the vorticity strip and upper wave exist a day or so before the lower wave and Borneo vortex, so it is possible that the upper wave arises first through barotropic instability of this vorticity strip.

-In summary, the self-propagation rates of both waves are considerably weaker than the shear in the background zonal flow, and the propagation through interaction ( $c_2^1$ ) must be smaller still.
+In summary, the self-propagation rates of both waves are considerably weaker than the shear in the background zonal flow and the propagation through interaction (c_2^1) must be smaller still.
 So even if the configuration of the waves were favourable they would not be able to stay phase-locked and must shear apart.
 However, over the early stages of development the observed difference in wave phase speeds is only 1-3 m s-1 and therefore the estimates of propagation rates from theory are comparable.
 These self-propagation speeds (1.3-1.7 m s-1) provide an upper bound on the strength of baroclinic interaction between the waves (Heifetz et al., 2004) and 1/(ck) gives a growth timescale of 1-1.5 days.
-Therefore, although the strength of baroclinic interaction is relatively weak compared with the shear rate, baroclinic interaction is a plausible explanation for the emergence of the lower wave and Borneo vortex.
+Therefore, although the strength of baroclinic interaction is relatively weak compared with the shear rate, baroclinic interaction is a plausible explanation for the emergence

+430 of the lower wave and Borneo vortex.